bitcoin-wallet-api/spec/spec.md

 Bitcoin Wallet API is based on three core protocols:

 1. **Pay-to-Transaction**.
-App send an incomplete transaction to Wallet and asks to add a certain amount of coins in it.
+App sends an incomplete transaction to Wallet and asks to add a certain amount of coins in it.
 Wallet asks user's permission and adds signed inputs to the transaction.

 2. **Inputs Authorization**.
 This is a two-step process.
 App requests from Wallet an authorization to spend certain amount of coins.
 Wallet asks user's permission and sends back to the app a list of unsigned inputs and change outputs.
 App uses them to compose a complete transaction that is sent back to Wallet for signing.
 Wallet signs the transaction if it correctly uses all authorized inputs and outputs.